viswa2/DevOps/aws-fundamentals/README.md

 Suppose that you have a background processing job that can start and stop as needed (such as the data processing job for a customer survey).
 You want to start and stop the processing job without affecting the overall operations of your business.
 If you make a Spot request and Amazon EC2 capacity is available, your Spot Instance launches.
 However, if you make a Spot request and Amazon EC2 capacity is unavailable, the request is not successful until capacity becomes available.
 The unavailable capacity might delay the launch of your background processing job.

 After you have launched a Spot Instance, if capacity is no longer available or demand for Spot Instances increases, your `instance may be interrupted.` This might not pose any issues for your background processing job.
 However, in the earlier example of developing and testing applications, you would most likely want to avoid unexpected interruptions.
-Therefore, choose a different EC2 instance type that is ideal for those tasks.
+Therefore, choose a different EC2 instance type that is ideal for those tasks.Spot Instances can be used with `Elastic Container Service (ECS) or Elastic Container Service for Kubernetes (EKS) to run any containerized workload`, from distributed parallel test systems to applications that map millions of miles a day

 `Dedicated Hosts:`